-15. The examination for Part III shall comprise written papers, each of which shall be set for either scheme of two hours or three hours, and topics for an optional essay.
-The number of papers that the Faculty examination for Part III.
-Board intend to set and the subject and duration of each paper shall be announced by the Board not later than 1 November next preceding the examination.
+15. The examination for Part III shall comprise written papers, each of which shall be set for either two hours or three hours, and topics for an optional essay.
+The number of papers that the Faculty Board intend to set and the subject and duration of each paper shall be announced by the Board not later than 1 November next preceding the examination.
 A member of the Faculty may request that a paper or papers be set additional to those announced, provided that such a request is made to the Secretary of the Faculty Board no later than the division of the Michaelmas Term next preceding the examination.
 The member of the Faculty shall take responsibility for preparing a proposal that will contain an outline syllabus and shall agree to set and assess the examination if so requested by the Examiners.
 The subject and duration of each additional paper that the Faculty Board agree to set shall be announced by them not later than the last day of the Full Michaelmas Term next preceding the examination.

-16. Each candidate shall send, through his or her Director of Studies, to the Chair of Examiners, so as to arrive before the end of the second Friday of the Full Easter Term in which the examination is to be held, the titles of the papers that he or she wishes to offer.
+16. Each candidate shall submit a form, countersigned by her or his Director of Studies, to the Chair of Examiners, so as to arrive not later than 12 noon of the second Thursday of the Full Easter Term in which the examination is to be held, listing the titles of the papers that he or she wishes to offer.
 No candidate shall offer papers whose total duration amounts to more than nineteen hours or, if the candidate has submitted an essay in accordance with the provisions of Regulation 18, papers whose total duration amounts to more than sixteen hours.